 I recently spoke to a family therapist about this and she suggested a number of steps to keep our kids (and ourselves) safe:

-- Get an internet blocker (like K9 Web Protection) and install it on every desktop and laptop computer.
+- Get an internet blocker (like Qustodio) and install it on every desktop and laptop computer.
 Then remove all internet browsers from mobile devices and instead install a SafeSearch browser (here’s a list of 12 kid-friendly search apps).

 - Get rid of YouTube on devices that kids can access.
 Did you know that there is no reliable way to filter videos on YouTube?
 Instead, try the YouTube Kids app so your littles can binge-watch their cake decorating videos safely.